nl253/GeneticAlgo/README.md

   nElite: 0.2,

   // probability of choosing elites for selection
-  //
-  // when nElite is small and pElite is high you can have a small population
-  // of elites but sample frequently
-  //
-  // if you find that the algorithm gets stuck too quickly, decrease it
+  // the algorithm will begin with pElite = minPElite, and increase it linearly with time
+  minPElite: 0.01,
-  pElite: 0.2,
+  maxPElite: 0.2,

+  // tournament size for selection
+  // the algorithm will begin with tournamentSize = minTournamentSize, and increase it linearly with time
+  minTournamentSize: 0.01, // % of popSize, can be an Int (must be at least 2)
+  maxTournamentSize: 0.04, // % of popSize, can be an Int (must be >= minTournamentSize)

   // when mutating, target at least 1 gene
-  // it should not be too high because the point of
-  // mutations it to introduce novelty in a controlled way (probably <10)
+  // the algorithm will begin with nMutations = minNMutations, and increase it linearly with time
-  minNGeneMut: 1,
+  minNMutations: 1,
   // by default it's set to a small value based on
-  // minNGeneMut and nGenes (the more genes, the higer it is)
+  // nGenes (the more genes, the higher it is)
-  //
-  // it should not be too high because the point of
-  // mutations it to introduce novelty in a controlled way
-  maxNGeneMut: null,
+  maxNMutations: null,

   // keep track of improvements in previous rounds to detect local minima
   //